 When it comes to vegetable gardening, the general rule is to plant what you’ll eat.

-This can be an obvious thing to do, but, a lot of gardeners make the mistake of taking care of a garden full of crops that they’re not familiar with.
+This can be an obvious thing to do, but, a lot of gardeners make the mistake of taking care of a garden and herb garden full of crops that they’re not familiar with.
 After starting the veggies, they soon discover that they don’t like it or don’t have a use for it, so, they end up wasting it or having to find someone to give it to.

 If it’s your first time maintaining a spring garden, make sure to try easy to grow plants first.
 Start with beans, mixed greens, zucchinis, radishes, or potatoes.
 If you have experience, you can try pumpkins, melons, or peppers.